 If a parent needs to reach a student, please call the office and leave a message.
 Students will not be excused from class for a phone call unless it is an emergency.

 Disciplinary Procedures

-Violations of this policy shall result in disciplinary measures consistent with the District's student code of conduct in [S-170-S](#).
+Violations of this policy shall result in disciplinary measures consistent with the District's student code of conduct.
+Disciplinary action may include: